Can Smart Appraisers Make Dumb Mistakes?

 By George Dell, ASA, MAI, SRA

 Excerpt: I am a smart and educated, award-winning appraiser.
 It is not possible for me to be irrational.
 Of course not.
 You can see that.
 I can see that.
+But appraiser mistakes are not good.

 A high IQ and education won’t necessarily protect you from highly irrational behavior—and it may sometimes amplify your errors.
 David Robson, in an Excerpt from The Intelligence Trap